fairdataihub/SODA-for-SPARC-Docs/docs/prepare-metadata/create-dataset-description.md

 ### Dataset Info (high-level information about your dataset)

-1. Name: Descriptive title for the dataset.
-This field should match exactly with your dataset title on Pennsieve
+1. Dataset title: Enter a descriptive title for the dataset.
+This field should match exactly with your dataset title on Pennsieve.

    :::tip
    Click on `Click here to select my dataset from Pennsieve` to connect select the corresponding dataset on Pennsieve and SODA will populate the Name filed automatically.
 If you have not connected your Pennsieve account with SODA yet, [follow the instructions available here](../manage-dataset/connect-your-pennsieve-account-with-soda).
    :::

-2. Description: Brief description of the study and the dataset.
-This is populated automatically from your dataset subtitle on Pennsieve for your convenience (see [this section](../manage-dataset/add-edit-description) to add a description).
-3. Dataset type: The type of this dataset, specifically whether it is experimental or computational.
-4. Keywords: A set of 3-5 keywords (other than those used in the name and description) that will help in searching your dataset once published
+2. Description: Provide a brief description of the study and the dataset.
+This is populated automatically from your dataset subtitle on Pennsieve for your convenience (see [this section](../manage-dataset/add-edit-description) to add a subtitle for your dataset).

+3. Dataset type: Select the type of this dataset from the dropdown list.
+Select `Computational` if your study only includes a computational model, otherwise select `Experimental`.

+4. Keywords: Enter 3 to 5 keywords (other than those used in the name and description) that will help in searching your dataset once published.
+Hit 'Enter' after each word.

 <video
    controls